 The challenge we face

-- COVID-19 continues to present the country with its biggest challenge for generations.
+- COVID-19 and the Conservative’s cost of living and social care crises continue to present the country with its biggest challenges for generations.

-- Locally, Labour is leading the way in working with public sector partners and communities to protect lives and control the virus.
+- Locally, Labour is leading the way in working with public sector partners and communities to help people navigate new uncertainties.

-- Leading the Council, we have ensured that financial support is distributed to communities and businesses, we have supported people who are shielding, protected residents in care homes, kept vital services running and played an important role in the coordination of community and voluntary action.
+- Leading the Council, we have ensured that financial support is distributed to communities and businesses, we have supported people who were shielding or are facing financial hardship, we have protected residents in care homes, kept vital services running and played an important role in the coordination of community and voluntary action.

 Local financial pressures: